UBS lifts CIT Group Inc. [CIT] price estimate. Who else is bullish?

-CIT Group Inc. [NYSE: CIT] stock went on a downward path that fall over -7.64% on Friday, amounting to a one-week price increase of more than 0.86%.
-Over the last 12 months, CIT stock dropped by -66.92%.
-The one-year CIT Group Inc. stock forecast points to a potential upside of 38.49.
+CIT Group Inc. [NYSE: CIT] stock went on a downward path that fall over -5.31% on Tuesday, amounting to a one-week price decrease of less than -18.04%.
+Over the last 12 months, CIT stock dropped by -70.02%.
+The one-year CIT Group Inc. stock forecast points to a potential upside of 43.72.
 The average equity rating for CIT stock is currently 2.30, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on CIT Group Inc. [CIT]: